peercoin/docs/app/assets/docs/016-peercoin-legal-risk-memo.md

 While it is possible for investors to speculate on the market rate of Peercoin, any profit derived from market speculation is based on the success of the open source Peercoin community or other events exogenous to our efforts.
-Pseudonymous users created Peercoin and like Bitcoin, the identity of the person(s) who started Peercoin is uknown.
+Pseudonymous users created Peercoin and like Bitcoin, the identity of the person(s) who started Peercoin is unknown.
 It is a community based project of which its success depends on the community, of which anyone can join.
 Thus, the Peercoin would likely not satisfy the final prong of Howey.

 ## Conclusion